jaswingumpella/codevision/README.md

 # CodeVision

-Project bootstrap for the CodeVision repository ingestion workflow.
+CodeVision ingests a Git repository, extracts structural metadata, and surfaces a project overview through a local Spring Boot + React stack.

 ## Backend (Spring Boot)

 The backend lives in [`backend/`](backend/).
-It exposes a synchronous `/analyze` endpoint that clones a Git repository and records the project metadata in an H2 database.
+It exposes a synchronous `/analyze` endpoint that clones a Git repository, extracts build/class metadata, and records a snapshot in an H2 database.
+A companion `/project/{id}/overview` endpoint returns the latest `ParsedDataResponse` for UI and integrations.

 ### Prerequisites